Aietes/node-red-contrib-harmony/README.md

 A **Command** from the selected **Activity** needs to be provided, it's a stanza *query*.
 Clicking on the search button loads the available commands from the provided **Activity**, that can then be selected from a list.
 Switching back to the input field will show the *query* string in the field.

+The **Repeat** field allows for the command to be repeated.
+The default is *1*, meaning the command is send once.
+For example entering *10* will send the command exactly 10 times.
+This can be helpful when using commands for volume or channels.

 The command configured in the node will be triggered by any input injected into the node, the output slot will return *msg.payload = true* if the command was sent successfully.

 ### H activity